CYP2C19

 Cytochrome P450 2C19 (abbreviated CYP2C19) is an enzyme protein.
 It is a member of the CYP2C subfamily of the cytochrome P450 mixed-function oxidase system.
 This subfamily includes enzymes that catalyze metabolism of xenobiotics, including some proton pump inhibitors and antiepileptic drugs.
 In humans, it is the CYP2C19 gene that encodes the CYP2C19 protein.
-CYP2C19 is a liver enzyme that acts on at least 10% of drugs in current clinical use, most notably the antiplatelet treatment clopidogrel (Plavix), drugs that treat pain associated with ulcers, such as omeprazole, antiseizure drugs such as mephenytoin, the antimalarial proguanil, and the anxiolytic diazepam.
+CYP2C19 is a liver enzyme that acts on at least 10% of drugs in current clinical use, among them the antiplatelet treatment clopidogrel (Plavix), drugs that treat pain associated with ulcers, such as omeprazole, antiseizure drugs such as mephenytoin, the antimalarial proguanil, and the anxiolytic diazepam.

 CYP2C19 has been annotated as (R)-limonene 6-monooxygenase and (S)-limonene 6-monooxygenase in UniProt.

 Function

 The gene encodes a member of the cytochrome P450 superfamily of enzymes.
 Enzymes in the CYP2C subfamily, including CYP2C19, account for approximately 20% of cytochrome P450 in the adult liver.
 These proteins are monooxygenases that catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 This protein localizes to the endoplasmic reticulum and is known to metabolize many drugs.
 Polymorphism within this gene is associated with variable ability to metabolize drugs.
 The gene is located within a cluster of cytochrome P450 genes on chromosome no.10 arm q24.

 CYP2C19 also possesses epoxygenase activity: it is one of the principal enzymes responsible for attacking various long-chain polyunsaturated fatty acids at their double (i.e. alkene) bonds to form epoxide products that act as signaling agents.
 It metabolizes: